 - 4 cups kale, stems and ribs removed, leaves thinly sliced

 - ¼ cup raw cashews

 - 4 or 5 cloves garlic

 - 1 – 15 ounces organic garbanzo beans, rinsed and drained

 - 1 tablespoon lemon juice

 - ¼ teaspoon cumin

-- “Real Salt”, to taste
+- Sea salt, to taste

-- Place water, cashews and garlic in a high speed blender (we especially like the Vitamix brand) and process until smooth and creamy.
-Add the garbanzo beans, steamed kale, lemon juice, cumin and salt to taste.
+- Then, to the cashew and garlic mixture, add the garbanzo beans, steamed kale, lemon juice, cumin and salt to taste.
 Process until smooth and creamy.

-P.S.
 Garlicky Kale Hummus will keep for 3 days if stored in a covered container in the refrigerator.